-The Initial Administrator License or IAL is designed to prepare competent and ethical leaders to meet the personnel needs of schools in Oregon.
+The Preliminary Administrative License (PreAL), formerly the Initial Administrative License, is designed to prepare competent and ethical leaders to meet the personnel needs of schools in Oregon.
 This can best be accomplished by partnering with public and private schools to identify and develop leaders who have an equal commitment to develop these skills with faith, vision and love as their foundation.